medinajorge/tidypath/README.md

 - `savedata` computes output and stores it in the first function call.
 Future calls reads it from memory.
 Default LZMA compression
 - `savefig`  saves output figure.

+Although recommended, it is not needed to start a new project using `tidypath`.
+You can continue using your previous code and apply `tidypath` on new code.

 ### savedata
 Example function `slow_computation` in module `package.subpackages.module`
 ```